niahizkia/sentiment_analysis_python/README.md

 - Fasttext
 - NLTK
 - Sastrawi <br>
-*for python library you can use pip command to install the package :*
+*for python library you can use pip command to install the package :* <br>
 `pip install <package/library_name>`

 ***Ajax usage :*** <br>